 Marginal Revenue (MR) is the increase in the Total Revenue (TR) that is gained when the firm sells one additional (marginal) unit of that product.
 In other words, MR is the revenue obtained from the last unit sold.

 Marginal Revenue can remain uniform at a particular level of output.
 However, the MR will eventually slow down as the production level rises due to the Law of Diminishing Returns.
+The Law of Diminishing Returns refers to a point at which the level of benefits gained is less than the amount of effort invested.

 Similarly when the quantity is 6, the MR = $28 – $25 = $3.